justinlawee/education-insights-generator/README.md

 Developed by:
 Justin Borenstein-Lawee
-MBA Candidate · Kellogg School of Management

 In collaboration with:
-Kellogg AI Lab (Spring 2025)
+Kellogg School of Management AI Lab (Spring 2025)